Indian Pilgrimage Tourism

 Statistics of Pilgrimage Tourism In India

-A study by the Delhi based National Council for Applied Economic Research (NCAER) shows that of the 230 million tourist trips undertaken in India, the largest proportion is made up of religious pilgrimages.
-23 million people visited Tirupati, a temple town near the southern tip of India.
-Tirupati’s annual list of pilgrims is higher than the total number of travelers visiting Mumbai, Delhi, Bangalore and Kolkata put together.
+A study by the Delhi-based National Council for Applied Economic Research (NCAER) shows that out of 230 million tourist trips in India, religious pilgrimages account for the largest share.
+For instance, 23 million people visited Tirupati, a famous temple town near the southern tip of India.
+In fact, Tirupati attracts more pilgrims annually than the combined total of travellers visiting Mumbai, Delhi, Bangalore, and Kolkata.

-A study conducted by an NGO on Religious attitudes, behaviour and practices in shows that a significant section of the population in all major religious groups in India reported having undertaken religious tourism over the past two years.
-A large no. of gathering is been seen in the pilgrimage sites nowadays in respect to other places.
+In the same way, a study conducted by an NGO on religious attitudes, behaviour, and practices reveals that a significant portion of people across major religious groups in India undertook religious tourism during the past two years.
+As a result, pilgrimage sites now witness larger gatherings compared to other tourist destinations.

 Mystery Unfold Padmanabhaswamy Temple

 Dedicated to Lord Vishnu in His Lying Form.
-Built by the King of Travancore: One of the oldest and most significant Hindu temples is the Padmanabhaswamy Temple in Kerala, India.
-The King of Travancore, Anizham Thirunal Marthanda Varma, created it in the eighth century AD.
+Built by the King of Travancore, one of the oldest and most significant Hindu temples is the Padmanabhaswamy Temple in Kerala, India.
+The King of Travancore, Anizham Thirunal Marthanda Varma, created it in the eighteenth century AD.
 The Travancore royal family and subsequent monarchs improved and expanded the temple over time.

 Some other Pilgrimage Sites of India